 SGy,z is the total annual amount of Energy in Load Zone z that is forecasted to be served by LSE-owned generation in that Zone in year y;

-LBMP1y,z is the forecasted annual Load-weighted average LBMP for Load Zone z in year y, calculated under the assumption that the project is not in place; and
+LBMP1y,z is the forecasted annual load-weighted average LBMP for Load Zone z in year y, calculated under the assumption that the project is not in place; and

-LBMP2y,z is the forecasted annual Load-weighted average LBMP for Load Zone z in year y, calculated under the assumption that the project is in place.
+LBMP2y,z is the forecasted annual load-weighted average LBMP for Load Zone z in year y, calculated under the assumption that the project is in place.

-(vi) NZSz, the Net Zonal Savings for each Load Zone z resulting from a given project, shall be calculated using the following equation:
+31.4.3.4.2.6.
+NZSz, the Net Zonal Savings for each Load Zone z resulting from a given project, shall be calculated using the following equation: